thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ![image](/images/user-guide/integrations/overview/adding-uplink-converter-1.png)

 - Configure **advanced decoding parameters**:
-  - To avoid constant updates for telemetry attributes or keys, you can use the "**Update only keys list**" field.
-Any keys provided in this field that exist in the telemetry or attribute arrays in the message after conversion will not be updated if the values associated with those keys have not changed from their previous values.
+  - To prevent unnecessary updates for telemetry or attribute values, you can use the "**Update only keys list**" field.
+Keys specified in this list will only be updated if their values have changed compared to the previous ones.
+If a listed key appears in the converted message but its value remains the same, the update will be skipped.
   > **Please note** that in a cluster setup, values, associated with keys specified in the "Update only keys list" field may be updated more than once if a message is received by a different integration executor nodes.
 The same behavior is expected if the converter configuration has been updated.
 - Once everything is set up, click the "**Add**" button to create and save the new converter.

 ![image](/images/user-guide/integrations/overview/adding-uplink-converter-2.png)

-### Specific Uplink data converter
+### Typed Uplink data converter

+The typed Uplink data converter is designed for use with a specific integration type.
 To create the Uplink data converter for an integration that supports the **new uplink converter functionality** ([ChirpStack](/docs/{{peDocsPrefix}}user-guide/integrations/chirpstack/){:target="_blank"}, [Loriot](/docs/{{peDocsPrefix}}user-guide/integrations/loriot/){:target="_blank"}, [The Things Stack Community](/docs/{{peDocsPrefix}}user-guide/integrations/ttn/){:target="_blank"}, [The Things Stack Industries](/docs/{{peDocsPrefix}}user-guide/integrations/tti/){:target="_blank"}, ThingPark, ThingPark Enterprise), follow these steps:

 - The "**Integration type**" field lists all supported integrations.
 For this example, I&#39;ll use [Loriot](/docs/{{peDocsPrefix}}user-guide/integrations/loriot/){:target="_blank"}.